Welcome to the website of the COMICS project!

 In doing so, the project charts the transformation of the child figure in European comics.
 It examines key themes that are not only theoretical concerns for the humanities but also continue to shape our daily lives.
 These themes include the channelling of modern anxieties through popular culture, figurations of the child and childishness, adult-child power relations, the tension between freedom and liberty, the involvement of children in commercial endeavors, as well as representations of the body, family, school and public life and the prominence of affects such as nostalgia, happiness and shame.
 COMICS also seeks to increase collective knowledge about European comic strips through focusing on comics that are often overlooked or forgotten and through presenting results to both scholars and the interested public.

-This project has been generously funded by the European Research Council’s Horizon 2020 research and innovation program.
+This project has been generously funded by the European Research Council’s Horizon 2020 research and innovation program (grant no. 758502).

 The COMICS logo has been designed by Ana Díaz-Pavón Escavias de Carvajal.